 Death & Grief Care

-In many indigenous cosmologies, death is not an ending.
+In many indigenous cosmologies, dying is opening a path and death is not an ending.
 It’s a transformation of relationship.

 The dead do not disappear, they change their way of being with us.
 They remain present in memory, in the body, in dreams, in land, in ritual and in the ways we continue to speak their names and honor them.
 People are not afraid of dying, they are afraid of being forgotten.
 This page is dedicated to death work rooted in remembrance, presence and relationship.